Wild translation surfaces and infinite genus: The main theorem, applications, and notes on generalizing

-\begin{proof} According to the criterion in \autoref{prop_criterion_saddle_connections_infinite_genus} we want to show the statement by finding $n$ saddle connections from $\sigma$ to itself that intersect exactly in $\sigma$ and so that the set has left-to-right-curves for every $n\in \mathbb{N}$.
-We do this by induction.
+\begin{proof} According to the criterion in \autoref{prop_criterion_saddle_connections_infinite_genus}, to prove the statement we have to show that for every $n\geq 1$ that there exist $n$ saddle connections from~$\sigma$ to itself that intersect exactly in $\sigma$ and are such that the set has left-to-right curves.
+We do this by induction on $n$.